 Commissioning was in transition and tensions could be seen between the various levels of organisation (i.e. PCT Clusters, CCGs and Localities) in some areas.
 Many of the case study sites made claims about the ‘added value’ of having clinicians (almost exclusively GPs) involved in both commissioning and contracting.
 This will be further discussed in chapter 4.
 There were some issues caused by time constraints faced by GP commissioners (e.g. CCG work vs seeing patients), and case study GPs were beginning to realise that their new role would mean taking on greater responsibility and accountability for commissioning decisions for their local populations.

 Engaging more widely (with public health, Health and Wellbeing Boards and other LA services such as education, housing etc.) was seen to be a key aspect of development for CCGs if they were to make changes broader than those at practice level for their population.
-A further key area in which our case study CCGs told us that they felt that CCGs would add value and ‘do things differently’ from previous clinically-led commissioning schemes was in the area of negotiating with providers:
+A further key area in which our case study CCGs told us that they felt that CCGs would add value and ‘do things differently’ from previous GP-led commissioning schemes was in the area of negotiating with providers:

 ‘We’re beginning to see some successes in terms of GPs’ involvement in some of the, some of the contracting rounds, so...They actually go along to the Contracting meetings.
 And, you know, and giving clinical view and clinical input around some of those discussions and conversations.
 And that can add real value in terms, for both the providers and the commissioners, to really start driving forwards some of those tricky conversations.’
 (Manager ID 5)